Deportation Rights in Kuwait

 What is this right?

-• Grounds for deportation include visa overstay, criminal conviction, working illegally, and national security concerns.
+• Grounds for deportation include visa overstay, criminal conviction, working illegally, security concerns, and violation of public morality laws.

-• You have the right to be informed of the reason for your deportation.
+• You have the right to be informed of the specific reason for your deportation in a language you understand.

-• You can challenge a deportation order through the administrative courts if you believe it is unjust.
+• You can challenge a deportation order through the administrative courts — Kuwait's democratic system includes judicial oversight of executive decisions.

-• During detention, you have the right to contact your embassy and a lawyer.
+• During detention at the MOI deportation facility, you have the right to contact your embassy and a lawyer.

-• Deportation usually comes with a re-entry ban — typically 1 to 5 years depending on the offence, or permanently for serious crimes.
+• Deportation comes with a re-entry ban — typically 1-5 years, or permanently for serious crimes.

-• Your employer must pay for your return ticket if the deportation is related to employment issues.
+• Your employer must pay for your return ticket if the deportation relates to employment issues — PAM can enforce this.

 When does it apply?